 Agentic AI promises greater speed, scale, and the ability to act autonomously in ways humans cannot match.

-Because one thing is for sure: the future of cybersecurity is human and agentic AI working closely together, each amplifying the other’s strengths, Mr Khoong concludes.
+One thing is for sure: The future of cybersecurity is collaborative intelligence – where human and agentic AI work closely together, each amplifying the other’s strengths.
+To prepare for this future, leaders and practitioners must develop the expertise to design, deploy, and manage these systems responsibly, Mr Khoong says.